-London may be best known for the royal family, double decker busses, and bangers and mash ... but every city has its dark side.
-Go behind the scenes some of the city's most legendary, haunted places.
+London may be best known for the royal family, double decker buses, and bangers and mash ... but every city has a dark side.
+Go behind the scenes of some of the city's most legendary, haunted places.

 London’s castles crawl with spirits.
 The most haunted of them all? <a href="http://www.travelchannel.com/video/londons-haunted-tower">The Tower of London</a> — where "off with her head" wasn't just a saying, it was reality.
 In 1536, Queen Anne Boleyn was arrested and beheaded at the Tower Green, a green space within the Tower of London.
 Other royal ghosts lurk in the castle, too.
 Arbella Stuart, cousin of King James I, was allegedly murdered in the Tower of London.
 While you’re there, be sure to check out the Bloody Tower, where two young princes, Edward V and Richard, were believed to be murdered by the Duke of Gloucester.
 These young boys’ voices and screams are heard throughout the tower.

 Located just outside London, <a href="http://www.travelchannel.com/video/haunted-hampton-court-palace">Hampton Court Palace</a> swarms with royal ghosts.
 Catherine Howard, the adulterous wife of Henry VIII, supposedly loiters around at night.
 In 2003, CCTV cameras at the palace reported a strange sighting: The alleyway doors at Hampton Court burst open in the middle of the night.
 If you’re not too scared, visit the place yourself and check out the great hall, royal chapel, maze and gardens.
 You’ll feel the haunted vibes all around you.